Summary

 In most cases, manual accessibility testing is not feasible for a business.
 Given the consequences of not complying with ADA standards, it is worth considering a professional audit to ensure your website is ADA-compliant.

-You can hire a professional web design agency to build an ADA-compliant website for you or an accessibility agency to audit your website for ADA compliance.
+You can hire a professional web design agency to build an ADA-compliant website.
+Or else, you can hire an accessibility agency to audit your existing website for ADA compliance.

 What are the Best Practices for ADA Compliance?